Banyutong/deep_learning_hands_on/Session_1.md

 ## Introduction

 This tutorial aims to walk you through the basics of setting up a Deep Learning environment and building a simple Neural Network model using Python and PyTorch.
+The theoretical part of the simple Neural Networks can be found in MIT "Introduction to Deep Learning" course Lecture 1.
+Please refer to http://introtodeeplearning.com/ for more in depth understanding.
 ---

 ## System Requirements